 An obvious method of starting a fire is by using a match.
 Always carry water-resistant matches in your kit in case they get wet.
 Another option is a Ferro rod, also known as the flint and steel method, which can be used to strike and spark a fire.
 Ferro rods can also combust when combined with magnesium.
 Additionally, fire pistons can be carried.
 These devices operate using charcloth and compressed gas.
 Others use flint and tinder to create a combustion reaction.
 Water and wind-proof lighters are also types of portable fire starters.
 Some Ferro-rod fire starters are small enough to be carried in your pocket or worn around your neck.

 No wilderness survival kit would ever be complete without the proper knife.
 A survival knife is different from a multi-tool.
 Multi-tools should also be carried in your kit in addition to the survival knife.
 The knife must be tough, and able to withstand serious use, cold temperatures, exposure to moisture and abrasions.
+A bowie knife is an good example.

 Your knife may be used for cutting and chopping food, protection, and hunting.
 The knife will help you with everything from preparing a fire to skinning an animal if need be.
 As such, the knives, including the actual blades, are considerably larger than the size of a pocket knife that you would carry around with you.
 The blades of most survival knives are upwards of four inches.